loader image

 Tshiamo Foundation

-Tshiamo Foundation will actively enhance social entrepreneurship and address gender equality by supporting and investing into projects and initiatives that demonstrate progressive social impact on addressing poverty and inequality.
+Tshiamo Foundation aims to actively enhance social entrepreneurship and address gender equality by supporting and investing into projects and initiatives that demonstrate progressive social impact on addressing poverty and inequality.
 This will be achieved by providing access to quality higher education and access to social enterprise finance to underprivileged South Africans primarily women.
-This will be done by direct services.
-Advocacy, scholarships and funding support.

-This object shall be achieved by, inter alia: Creating interventions that will address inequality through supporting women in making demonstrable change in the fields of education and social entrepreneurship.
+This vision shall be achieved by, inter alia: Creating interventions that will address inequality through supporting women in making demonstrable change in the fields of education and social entrepreneurship.

 The MMBS

-Providing support for students pursuing higher education qualifications in all finance related fields, ensuring the growth of women in the finance sector.
+Providing support for students pursuing higher education qualifications in all finance related fields, ensuring the growth of women in the finance sector, specifically the asset management industry.

 The Social Enterprise Fund for women